11 May 2016

 * Pension — another £1m to be absorbed by the final salary scheme this year.
 No indication of contribution levels thereafter, will wait for next funding valuation.
 Hoping to be able to set a steady contribution level, rather than ad-hoc payments.

 * Listing — board owns 90% of the shares while the company has no option scheme nor has issued any shares to raise money (at least for a decade).
 So why have a quote?
-Governance — quoted firms are tightly regulated and controlling family, who are not involved in the operation of the business, like the higher levels of management governance a stock-market listing can provide.
+Governance — quoted firms are tightly regulated and the controlling family, who are not involved in the operation of the business, like the higher levels of management governance a stock-market listing can provide.
 Question has been asked for at least the last ten years.

 That’s all I can remember.
 Sadly I couldn’t stay to chit-chat with the other shareholders and directors.
 On the train home, I thought I should have asked whether the Murray family have any say in the level of dividend.
 I also realised 2008 revenue of £67m is still much higher than the 2015 revenue of £60m — so I guess that is construction sector activity lost during that time.
 All told, a useful visit and nothing of any great concern arose.